Published On: Aug 27 2013 12:40:39 PM CDTUpdated On: Aug 31 2013 09:22:15 PM CDT

 Aijalon Mahli Gomes reaches to embrace his mother Jacqueline McCarthy (green) after arriving with former U.S. President Jimmy Carter (L) in Boston, Mass., on Aug.
 27, 2010.
 The U.S. State Department on Friday welcomed the release of an American who had been imprisoned in North Korea and thanked former President Carter for bringing him home.

-Former U.S. President Jimmy Carter attends a Habitat for Humanity home building site in the Ivy City neighborhood of Washington, on Oct.
+Former U.S. President Jimmy Carter works a Habitat for Humanity home building site in the Ivy City neighborhood of Washington on Oct.
 4, 2010.
 Carter attended the event to kick off World Habitat Day.

 Former U.S. President Jimmy Carter watches the Atlanta Braves play the San Francisco Giants in Game 3 of their MLB National League Division Series baseball playoff game in Atlanta, Ga., on Oct.
 10, 2010.